 CP has a good website for buying tickets or checking times.
 For English, click on the UK flag icon.

-Below are some more details on the different types of train services:
+See below for some more general comments on the different types of train services:

 Intercity: The good news is that these are pretty cheap.
 For example, the 3-hour intercity service from Lisbon to Porto costs between 24 & 30 Euros in 2nd class.

-Regional: Rules are more relaxed with regional trains.
-Passengers are allowed one bike each – although CP say you are responsible for not blocking access and should ask the ticket inspector if there is room before boarding.
+Regional: Passengers are allowed one bike each – although CP say you are responsible for not blocking access and should ask the ticket inspector if there is room before boarding.
 Trains on the Algarve line have a dedicated compartment with special hooks for holding bikes.